SignalK/specification/gitbook-docs/rest_api.md

 configuration changes.
 As specified in the previous section, all URLs for interacting with Signal K are rooted at `/signalk`.

+A Signal K server implementing the HTTP API may support http/2.

 ## GET /signalk

 Making a `GET` request to `/signalk` returns a JSON object which specifies the available Signal K endpoints and some